occiware/occiware.github.io/index.md

 ### [MartServer](https://github.com/occiware/MartServer)

 To put it simply, the MartServer is a headless implementation of the Occi-Studio : no Eclipse tools or bindings here.
 It is a "for-prod" project.
-It replaces the [Erocci](https://github.com/erocci/erocci) Erlang implementation, as the Erocci project has been more or less abandonned since september 2016.
+It is a simpler Java equivalent to the [Erocci](https://github.com/erocci/erocci) Erlang implementation, though Erocci is more scalable thanks to the very nature of the Erlang language.